 If you do carry outside the home, 99.9% of the time the gun will be concealed.
-In 46 years of carrying a gun, I’ve come to value concealability and weight above all other qualities, assuming the caliber is adequate.
+In 50+ years of carrying a gun on my person I've come to value concealability and weight above all other qualities, assuming the caliber is adequate.
 Nothing is entirely satisfactory, but you can work out a compromise between power and concealment that works for most situations.

-The orthodox choice is a 2” barreled .38 Special.
-All very well and good, but revolvers are harder to conceal than an autoloader.
+The orthodox choice for a carry gun is a 2" barreled .38 Special.
+All very well and good, but revolvers are harder to conceal than autoloaders of similar size.
 That said, a very light .38 Special with a spurless hammer (not a hammer shroud) can be carried all day without discomfort in a pocket or belt slide holster, certainly makes a fine car gun, and can double as a house gun.

-I’m going to put in a plug here for my day-to-day carry gun, a Kel-Tec P3AT autoloader in .380 ACP, loaded with Remington’s premier line, the “Golden Saber” ammunition.
+I'm going to put in a plug here for my day-to-day carry gun, a Kel-Tec P3AT autoloader in .380 ACP, loaded with premier expanding ammunition such as Remington's "Golden Saber."
 This gun will hide anywhere, including the pocket of a bathing suit.
-I carry it in a pocket holster designed for a .25 Auto, it’s that small!
+I carry it in a pocket holster designed for a .25 Auto, it's that small!
 The .380 with good ammunition is a serious threat and this little gun is almost in the same class as a .38 Special snubbie in terms of power.
-The wound it makes is “..not so deep as a grave nor so wide as a church door, but ‘tis enough, ‘twill serve, ‘twill serve.”
+The wound it makes "...'tis not so deep as a well nor so wide as a church door, but 'tis enough, 'twill serve."

 If you can wear what the NRA's Personal Protection Course calls a "concealment garment," a very light ("Airweight") revolver or autoloader in an effective caliber, carried in a minimalist belt slide holster, is as good as it gets.
 The 9mm Parabellum, .38 Special, .44 Special, and even the .45 ACP can be had in such guns.
 I gave up on inside-the-waistband holsters long ago: despite their excellent concealment I never found one that was comfortable, even with a small gun.
 Ditto a shoulder holster, which feels like a parachute harness.
 The problem with any gun so carried is that you can't take your jacket off in public.